bradfrost/design-system-questionnaire/README.md

 # Design System Questionnaire
-A one-page questionnaire to help your organization establish an effective design systems and style guides that contain them.
+A one-page questionnaire to help your organization establish an effective design systems and style guides.

 # Basic Information

-- What is the name of the design system?
+- **What is the name of the design system? ** - A catchy and rememberable name can help a solid design system gain traction.
+Also, naming is hard.
-- What is the URL of the style guide?
+- **Where does the style guide live?** - The style guide (the container that houses the guts of the design system) should live in an easy-to-access location.
+- **Is your style guide publicly accessible?** (Yes, no, maybe, eventually).
+Making a style guide public [has many benefits](http://atomicdesign.bradfrost.com/chapter-5/#make-it-public).

+# Principles
+- **What design principles does your design system embrace?** These

 # People